markrdeacon/insolent-octo-moo/README.md

 I can't believe we are conflicted about this.
 Can't we just talk?
 More and more, on and on we go.

+This readme is looking really nice and useful.